 Currently, there are three fifth-generation fighters in service or with flying prototypes: Lockheed Martin’s F-35 and its variants, the Sukhoi PAK FA, and the Shenyang J-31.
 The latter two are instantly disqualified for failing to meet conditions of interoperability, while also buying into an open competitor’s system of an adversary.
 Apart from this, there are other designs currently underway: the Indian HAL AMCA, the Turkish TF-X project, and the joint South Korean and Indonesian KF-X project, which will only be available in 2025 if current project deadlines are met, and native deployment is not prioritized.
 Even if these hurdles are conquered, there is again the issue of interoperability with NATO designs.
 The Saab Gripen E is sometimes mentioned as a competitor, but fails to live up to the same criteria as a jet like the F-35, which has greater stealth capabilities, larger maximum takeoff weight, as well as improved radar and sensor technology.
 The Gripen E is also the only plane mentioned that is not a dual engine system.
 The F-22, while capable of carrying a limited number of air-to-surface munitions on sorties, is an air superiority fighter, not a multi-role fighter capable of an infiltration role and radar suppression sorties.
 It would not fit the mission criteria of the RCAF.
 In sum, options are few; even states that previously indigenously produced their own fighters, like the European states behind the Eurofighter typhoon, are instead considering F-35 variants.
 For these reasons we assume the F-35 is the RCAF’s expected procurement project.

 Despite the stated difficulties in contriving an accurate cost estimation for 88 advanced aircraft, it is still possible to demonstrate that the Defence Policy cannot credibly claim to be a transparent document that provides a fully funded, long term plan to sustain the Canadian Forces.
 The first caveat to this claim is that the $15-19 billion CAD allocated does not include long-term maintenance costs, yet the purpose of using an accrual basis of accounting is to take these costs into account, as displayed in Annex A of the policy.
-In fact, when looking at the way the Accrual basis is utilized, the section that accounts for long term maintenance, labeled ‘sustainment’ costs, comprises the bulk of procurement pricing.
+In fact, the section that accounts for long term maintenance, labeled ‘sustainment’ costs, comprises the bulk of procurement pricing.
 Hence, the methods reported to procure the new jets abandon the principles set forward by the policy to create a more transparent and flexible procurement plan.
 The likely outcome is for the Government to take advantage of the way accrual accounting works, and only begin costing the items on their delivery date, hence spreading the accrual costs deeply and irresponsibly into the future, past 2036.
-Delaying the payment of all development and acquisition costs for every procurement project into the future – by beginning to pay only when the product enters its ‘life cycle’- means unforeseen contingencies in the testing and development phase can drastically, and unexpectedly, increase costs, along with political pressure on the incumbent government.
+Delaying the payment of all development and acquisition costs for every procurement project into the future – by beginning to pay only when the product enters its ‘life cycle’- means unforeseen contingencies in the testing and development phase can drastically, and unexpectedly, increase costs, and with political pressure on the incumbent government.

 In an uncannily familiar Canadian fashion, the fighter jet program is either doomed to either be severely over budget, or, a compromise on capabilities, should Canada procure 4.5 generation jets instead.